Charles Keeping: An Extraordinary English Illustrator

 The road was a ribbon of moonlight over the purple moor,

 The highwayman came riding, up to the old inn-door.

-As you can imagine the illustrations are perfect, and haunting.
-Keeping’s style coupled with his propensity for capturing the moment lend themselves incomparably to the text, bringing it out of the imagination and onto the page.
-The moonlit night, Bess’ beauty and the handsome highwayman are represented so well that we are entirely drawn into the world that Noyes has described with his words, and which Keeping then relates to us in artfully imagined pictures.
+As you can imagine the illustrations are perfect and haunting.
+Keeping’s style coupled with his propensity for capturing the moment lends itself incomparably to the text, bringing it out of the imagination and onto the page.
+The moonlit night, Bess’ beauty, and the handsome highwayman are represented so well that we are entirely drawn into the world that Noyes has described with his words, and which Keeping then relates to us in artfully imagined pictures.

 One of the qualities that make Keeping’s illustrations so compelling is their graphic realism.
 He does not try to hide or soften the realities of sexuality, jealousy, love, or violence which makes his drawings at times visceral and frightening rather than romanticized.
 Prometheus on the rock is bloody, Bess’ plight is morbidly real, Grendel’s appearance is monstrous, and Heracles’ anguish is shocking.